Free Initial Assessment

 • Reports from third parties such as your GP or a domestic violence counsellor.

-Once the court has received your application, they will usually notify the respondent (the person you are making the allegations against) in person 2 days or more before they are required to attend a court hearing.
+Once the court has received your application, they will usually notify the respondent (the person you are making the allegations against) in person 2 days or more before they are required to attend a nonmolestation court hearing.
 In some circumstances, the respondent will not be informed – see below.

 Both you and the respondent will need to attend a court hearing.
 Measures can be put in place to protect you throughout this process.